Gemba/skyscraper/docs/CONFIGINI.md

 #### userCreds

 Some scraping modules require a `key` or `user:password` to work.
 You can create a `[<SCRAPER>]` section and add a `userCreds="user:pass"` or `userCreds="key"` line beneath it.
 Doing this will always use these credentials when scraping from the module in question.
-Check the scraping module overview to see the specific requirements for each module [here](SCRAPINGMODULES.md).
+Check the [scraping module overview](SCRAPINGMODULES.md) to see the specific requirements for each module.

 **Example(s)**